Troubleshooting a Mitsubishi That Won’t Start

 Why won’t my Mitsubishi start?

 A weak car battery is the most common problem preventing you from starting your Mitsubishi vehicle.
-Yes, the battery may be the problem even if the dash light or headlights turn on.
+The battery may be the problem even if the dash light or headlights turn on.

 If the engine clicks but won’t start, use a jump starter to start the engine.
-The car won’t turn on or over if the battery is dead or weak.
+If the battery is dead or weak, the car won’t turn on or over.
 Besides a dead or weak battery, a Mitsubishi may not start due to:

 - bad ECU

-Let’s take a look at several problems that will prevent you from starting your Mitsubishi vehicle.
+Let’s look at several problems that will prevent you from starting your Mitsubishi vehicle.
 No start condition can affect any Mitsubishi model, including Galant, Eclipse, Montero, Mirage, Outlander, Lancer, etc.

 Battery

-If your Mitbusihi will not start but click, the problem most likely involves a weak battery that isn’t able to turn the starter motor.
+If your Mitbusihi will not start but clicks, the problem most likely involves a weak battery that cannot turn the starter motor.

-As a result, electrical consumers may work properly, such as with lights, but the car will not start turning the key.
-The starter motor will turn very slowly or crank depending on the battery charge level, but click.
+As a result, electrical consumers may work properly, such as with lights, but the car will not start while turning the key.
+The starter motor will turn very slowly or crank, depending on the battery charge level.
 If your Mitsubishi won’t start but clicks, check the battery.

 There are several possible causes of a situation like this.
 The battery itself may be failing and not able to hold a charge.
 Depending on the outside climate and running conditions, they last between two and five years.